Inductive charging: Research and other

+According to a 2022 Forbes Councils article citing Next Move Strategy Consulting, the global wireless charging market was valued at $17.48 billion in 2021 and is projected to reach $185.91 billion by 2030, representing a CAGR of nearly 30%.

 Transportation

 Electric vehicle wireless power transfer or wireless charging is generally divided into three categories: stationary charging when the vehicle is parked for an extended period of time; dynamic charging when the vehicle is driven on roads or highways; and quasi-dynamic or semi-dynamic charging, when the vehicle moves at low speeds between stops, for example when a taxi slowly drives at a taxi rank.

 Inductive charging is not considered a mature dynamic charging technology as it delivers the least power of the three electric road technologies, its receivers lose 20%-25% of the supplied power when installed on trucks, and its health effects have yet to be documented, according to a French government working group on electric roads.
+SAE International notes that wireless charging systems do not have well-established foreign object detection technologies, and proposes establishing safety tests for these technologies.
+Foreign objects pose a fire or burn risk if metals or organisms are between the ground pad and the receiver when the system is active.